 Absent good cause, as determined by the Faculty Chair of the Honor Council, the investigator's report should be completed no more than ten (10) school days after the receipt of the report from the ADAA.
-The investigator will submit his or her report to the faculty chair of the Honor Council.

-If the Investigator does not find that the charge is supported by sufficient evidence, no further action will be taken, but a report with names redacted will be kept in the Honor Council file for the duration of the academic year.
+The investigator will submit his or her report to the Faculty Chair of the Honor Council.
+If the Investigator does not recommend a hearing, no further action will be taken, but a report with names redacted will be kept in the Honor Council file for the duration of the academic year.

-Upon receipt of the investigator's report in which a finding of sufficient evidence to support the charge is made, the faculty chair shall contact the student against whom the allegations are directed to set up a meeting.
-At this meeting, the Faculty Chair will present the investigator's report to the student and will describe the student's obligation to respond to the report.
+If the Investigator recommends a hearing, the Faculty Chair shall contact the student against whom the allegations are directed to set up a meeting.
+At this meeting, the Faculty Chair will present the Investigator's report to the student and will describe the student's obligation to respond to the report.
 The ADSA or his or her designee may also attend this meeting.
+The Investigator's report will be provided only to the Honor Council Faculty Chair, the Associate Dean for Student Affairs, the student alleged to have violated the Honor Code, and members of the Hearing Panel, if a hearing is scheduled.

-Within five (5) school days of receipt of the investigator's report, the student facing charges must either admit responsibility for the honor code violation, or communicate the decision to contest the report.
-The student facing charges must submit his or her decision in writing to the faculty chair of the Honor Council.
-If the student contests the report, or accepts the report but wishes to present mitigating evidence, he or she will have an opportunity to do so via a written statement to the Honor Council Panel, which is submitted at least two school days in advance of the hearing, as described below.
-The student need not submit these arguments or evidence as part of his or her initial response to the investigator's report.
+Within five (5) school days of receipt of the Investigator's report, the student facing charges must communicate that the student (a) admits responsibility for the Honor Code violation and accepts the recommended sanction; (b) accepts responsibility, but rejects the recommended sanction, or (c) denies responsibility.
+The student facing charges must submit his or her decision in writing to the Faculty Chair of the Honor Council.
+If the student contests the report, or accepts the report but contests the recommended sanction and wishes to present mitigating evidence, he or she will have an opportunity to do so via a written statement to the Honor Council Panel, which is submitted at least five (5) school days in advance of the hearing, as described below.
+The student need not submit these arguments or evidence as part of his or her initial response to the Investigator's report.

-Failure of a student to respond in a timely fashion to any communications from the faculty chair of the Honor Council will be presented to the honor council panel at the hearing stage.
+Failure of a student to respond in a timely fashion to any communications from the Faculty Chair of the Honor Council will be presented to the Honor Council Hearing Panel at the hearing stage.

-After the student facing charges submits his or her response to the faculty chair, the matter will move to the hearing phase.
-The faculty chair appoints three members of the Honor Council to serve on the Honor Council Hearing Panel, described below, and sets the hearing date, following the timeline described below.
-When a student facing charges accepts responsibility for the honor code violation, the matter will be heard by an Honor Council Hearing Panel for sanctioning purposes only, as described below.
+After the student facing charges submits his or her response to the Faculty Chair, the matter will move to the hearing phase if it is not resolved by the student accepting both responsibility and the recommended sanction.
+The Faculty Chair appoints three members of the Honor Council to serve on the Honor Council Hearing Panel, described below, and sets the hearing date, following the timeline described below.
+When a student facing charges accepts responsibility for the Honor Code violation but rejects the recommended sanction, the matter will be heard by an Honor Council Hearing Panel for sanctioning purposes only, as described below.

-If the student facing charges contests the report, then the matter will move to the Honor Council Hearing Panel, which will both hear the case and impose sanctions, as appropriate.
+If the student facing charges contests responsibility, then the matter will move to the Honor Council Hearing Panel, which will both hear the case and impose sanctions, as appropriate.